 Programmatic is also expanding its reach in video.
 Projected digital video ad spend share worldwide is expected to be 75% this year (up more than 8 percentage points from 2019).

-Similar to overall programmatic and mobile ad spend, the top five programmatic video markets are similar-except for Australia as the fifth largest market rather than Germany.
-Interestingly, Brazil is the sixth largest market and has the highest growth among the top ten markets.
-With its growth trajectory, it will soon usurp Australia as the fifth largest market.
+The top five programmatic video ad spend markets include the UK as the third largest, with Germany, France, and Italy also among the top ten markets.